encukou/freezeyt/README.md

 $ git switch <name_new_branch>
 ```
 6. Make some awesome changes in code
-7. Push changes to your forked repo in GitHub
+7. Push changes to your forked repo on GitHub

 ```
 $ git push <your_remote> <your_new_branch>